tenet-ac-za/safire.ac.za-website/content/safire/policy/participation/practice-note.md

 Signing the Participation Agreement does not in and of itself imply that a Participant will pay fees.
 The clauses in §3 only kick in when a Participant further registers an identity- or service-provider in one of the technology profiles (this requires explicit action --- submitting a [registration request form]({{< ref "/technical/saml2/forms.md" >}})).

+**The costs associated with the SAML technology profile [are now known]({{< ref "/safire/news/20190110-safire-price-structure-may-2019.md" >}}), and have been published in accordance with §3.3.2 of the Participation Agreement.**

 ## Identity Providers

-Section 3 notes that the cost structure is unknown, but provides an opt-out for identity providers later on.
-Something that is implicit, but seems to cause confusion is that this means that any identity provider who currently participates in SAFIRE is by definition a paid-up member (no fees have been levied) and is entitled to the benefits of membership.
+Section 3 noted that the cost structure is unknown, but provided an opt-out for identity providers later on.
+These costs are [now available]({{< ref "/participants/idp/fees.md" >}}).

+Something that is implicit, but seems to cause confusion is that this means that any identity provider who currently participates in SAFIRE is by definition a paid-up member (no fees have yet been levied) and is entitled to the benefits of membership.
 One of the [benefits of membership]({{< ref "/safire/governance.md" >}}) is being involved in the approval process of any future cost structure.

 ## Service Providers

-Participants who only wish to (or are only able to) register service providers still need to sign the Participation Agreement, but --- per §3.1.1 --- are not charged and will not be invoiced. (§3.2 only applies once a Participant further submits an [IdP Registration Request form]({{< ref "/technical/saml2/forms.md" >}}) and is accepted as an identity provider.)
+Participants who only wish to (or are only able to) register service providers still need to sign the Participation Agreement, but --- per §3.1.1 --- are not charged an annual recurring fee and may only be invoiced a once-off setup fee (cf [SP fees]({{< ref "/participants/sp/fees.md" >}})). (§3.2 only applies once a Participant further submits an [IdP Registration Request form]({{< ref "/technical/saml2/forms.md" >}}) and is accepted as an identity provider.)

 # Sanctions